-Experience: Currently Chief Executive of Aikchol Hospital Public Co., Ltd., a group of private hospitals in Chonburi Province.
-Mrs Manoch has been a director of the Univanich business for more than fifteen years and is also a director of other companies in Vanich group.
+Experience: The Chief Executive of Aikchol Hospital Public Co., Ltd., at present, a Director of Aikchol Hospital Public Co., Ltd., a group of private hospitals in Chonburi Province.
+Mrs Manoch has been a director of the Univanich business for more than 23 years and is also a director of other companies in Vanich group.